Should you file the tax return if you can’t pay the tax?

 Nope.
 It doesn’t work that way.

-The IRS does not start harassing nonpayers for money on April 16th.
-Or even September 16th.
+The IRS does not start harassing nonpayers for money immediately after a return is filed.
+Or even months afterward.
 They haven’t even posted the returns that have been filed by then.

 Relax, breathe deeply, and file the return.